bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% endsi_step %}

-{% si_step Update firmware in the Crazyflie; update-fw %}
-To make sure that your Crazyflie has all the latest features you should always update the firmware to the newest version.
-To find out how you, check out the client user-guide [here](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade).

-{% endsi_step %}

 {% si_step Connect to the Crazyflie; connect-pc-client %}
 * In the Crazyflie client enter the correct __Address__.
 The default one for a new Crazyflie out of the box is 0xE7E7E7E7E7.
 To figure out or change the __Address__ of your Crazyflie, you can follow the [radio address configuration](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#radio-address-configuration) guide.
-* Then click the __Scan__ button in top left corner.
-The radio settings for your Crazyflie is displayed in the drop-down list.
+* Then, with your Crazyflie powered on and radio connected, click the __Scan__ button in top left corner.
+The radio settings for your Crazyflie are displayed in the drop-down list.
 * Choose your Crazyflie from the drop-down list.
 * Click the __Connect__ button.